kingjulio8238/memarydocs/docs/build.md

 )
 ```
 !!! note "Agent Configuration"
-    Pass in subset of `['search', 'vision', 'locate', 'stocks']` as `include_from_defaults` for different set of default tools upon initialization.
+    Pass in subset of the template tools `['search', 'vision', 'locate', 'stocks']` as `include_from_defaults` for different set of default tools upon initialization.
+Tools can be imported to configure the agents capabilties.

 ### Adding Custom Tools
 ``` py title="add_tool" hl_lines="5"